 Styling native HTML form fields – especially select fields – with CSS has always been a little tricky.
 Recently I was confronted with the task of creating a select field with a placeholder value so that the select field blends in nicely with other form fields on the page.

-Most of the time this is a pretty bad idea.
-It is very hard to get accessibility right when building a custom form element.
-Many of those custom built select form fields do not work with screen readers at all or are very hard to use on mobile devices.
+Most of the time, this is a pretty bad idea.
+It is tough to get accessibility right when building a custom form element.
+Many of those custom-built select form fields do not work with screen readers at all or are very hard to use on mobile devices.

-I’d recommend you to avoid building custom form elements at all cost.
-If you absolutely have to use a custom styled solution, use a battle tested library instead of rolling your own.
+I recommend you to avoid building custom form elements at all costs.
+If you have to use a custom-styled solution, use a battle-tested library instead of rolling your own.